TikTok Banned Countries List [Updated 2026 Data]

 TikTok was banned in Somalia because of the explicit content and violent extremism going around the app.

-The ban has affected the young creators in Somalia since they considered Tiktok a source of income.
+The ban has affected the young creators in Somalia since they considered TikTok a source of income.

 3. Ireland

-On 21st April 2023, the cybersecurity center in Ireland issued a policy that the official public sector devices.
+On 21st April 2023, the cybersecurity center in Ireland issued a policy for the official public sector devices.
 The official said that they are cornered about how the data will be used and how it may be transmitted.

 4. United States